HDierend/Data-Quality-Metrics/docs/source/index.rst

 .. note::

    This project is under active development.
+Last updated 2023-05-08

 .. note::